MarsBased/handbook/sections/whatwedo.md

 # What we do

-MarsBased is a consultancy of expert developers in Ruby on Rails, Node.js, React and Angular boosting companies using technology and agile methodologies.
+MarsBased is a consultancy of expert developers in Ruby on Rails, JavaScript (in all flavours: React, Node.js, Vue.js, React Native, Angular...) and Python, boosting companies using technology and agile methodologies.

 We started off in early 2014 as a web-only development shop using Rails and Angular because our founders Jordi and Xavi had been using these technologies in their previous companies.
-Over the years, we've expanded our technological horizons slightly.
+Over the years, we've expanded our technological horizons to new technologies and products.

 ## Technologies & services